xamarin/xamarin-macios/docs/multi-target-framework.md

     * Example: a customer could be producing a NuGet targeting .NET 7, and want to support the initial release of .NET 7.
 Said customer must then be able to build against the bindings we shipped at the time.
+* Helpful error message when trying to use a target framework we don't support.

 ## Developer viewpoint